Control of fire by early humans: Uses of fire by early humans

-The discovery of fire provided various uses for early hominids.
+The discovery of fire provided early hominids with a range of uses.
 Its warmth kept them alive during low nighttime temperatures in colder environments, allowing geographic expansion from tropical and subtropical climates to temperate areas.
 Its blaze warded off predatory animals, especially in the dark.

 Fire also played a major role in changing food habits.
 Cooking allowed a significant increase in meat consumption and calorie intake.
 It was soon discovered that meat could be dried and smoked by fire, preserving it for lean seasons.
 Fire was even used in manufacturing tools for hunting and butchering.
-Hominids also learned that starting bushfires to burn large areas could increase land fertility and clear terrain to make hunting easier.
+Hominids also learned that starting bushfires to burn large areas could increase soil fertility and clear terrain to make hunting easier.
 Evidence shows that early hominids were able to corral and trap prey animals using fire.
 Fire was used to clear out caves before living in them, helping to begin the use of shelter.
 The many uses of fire may have led to specialized social roles, such as the separation of cooking from hunting.

 The control of fire enabled important changes in human behavior, health, energy expenditure, and geographic expansion.
 After the loss of body hair, hominids could move into much colder regions that would have previously been uninhabitable.
 Evidence of more complex management to change biomes can be found as far back as 200,000 to 100,000 years ago, at minimum.